andreasmhallberg/readingnotes/Buckwalter, 2007. Issues in Arabic Morphological Analysis.md

 - Characters ك (KAF) and ک (KEHE) both used.
 Similar surface forms in medial position.
 27

-- Stem-initial *hamza* regarded as optional diacritic. "challages one's definition of typographical error".
+- Stem-initial *hamza* regarded as optional diacritic. "challenges one's definition of typographical error".
 29

+- Dots on *tāʾ marbūṭa* often omitted in informal writing.
+30

 - *alif maqṣūra* surfaces with dots in medial position in Mac Arabic.
 Both attested on Google.
 Medial (unconnected) *alif maqṣūra* when transferred to Unicode.
 31